gkorpal/gkorpal.github.io/_pages/about.md

   </a>
 ----->

 Hi!
 I am a Ph.D. student at the University of Arizona.
-To enable Dark Mode, please use [Dark Reader](https://darkreader.org/).
+To enable the "dark mode", please use [Dark Reader](https://darkreader.org/).

 **Office:** ENR2 S390GG ([Environment and Natural Resources 2 Building](https://enr2tour.arizona.edu/))